-How much will a ground source heat pump slinky system cost?
+How much will a ground source heat pump slinky system cost for a commercial building?

 In this example, a cascaded ground source heat pump system fed by a slinky ground array, could cost in the region of £87,000 to £115,000, and earn between £350,000 to £500,000 income from the Non Domestic Renewable Heat Incentive (RHI).